 Biopsies can be done in a doctor's office using local anesthesia or in an operating room using general anesthesia.
 If a large amount of tissue is removed or if there is a risk of bleeding after the procedure, a drainage tube (catheter) may be left in the bladder to drain blood and clots and keep them from blocking the urethra.

-Prostate biopsy is the only definitive way to diagnose prostate cancer Prostate Cancer Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+Prostate biopsy is the only definitive way to diagnose prostate cancer Prostate Cancer Prostate cancer begins in the prostate gland, an organ found only in males.
 The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to... read more (for example, if a man has a high level of prostate-specific antigen measured or if a doctor feels a nodule when doing a rectal examination).
+Symptoms, such as difficulty urinating, a need to urinate frequently... read more (for example, if a man has a high level of prostate-specific antigen measured or if a doctor feels a nodule when doing a rectal examination).
 Serious complications of prostate biopsy are rare.
 They include excessive bleeding from the rectum and bodywide infection.
 Thus, prostate biopsy is usually not done if the man has a bleeding disorder or urinary tract infection Overview of Urinary Tract Infections (UTIs) In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
 The tube that carries urine from the bladder out of the body (urethra) contains no bacteria... read more .
 Before the procedure, men should stop taking drugs that impair blood clotting (including aspirin).